MicrosoftDocs/azure-docs/articles/search/search-howto-managed-identities-sql.md

 ### 5 - Create the data source

-The [REST API](https://docs.microsoft.com/rest/api/searchservice/create-data-source), Azure portal, and the [.NET SDK](https://docs.microsoft.com/dotnet/api/microsoft.azure.search.models.datasource?view=azure-dotnet) support the managed identities connection string.
+The [REST API](https://docs.microsoft.com/rest/api/searchservice/create-data-source), Azure portal, and the [.NET SDK](https://docs.microsoft.com/dotnet/api/microsoft.azure.search.models.datasource?view=azure-dotnet) support the managed identity connection string.
 Below is an example of how to create a data source to index data from an Azure SQL Database using the [REST API](https://docs.microsoft.com/rest/api/searchservice/create-data-source) and a managed identity connection string.
-The REST API, .NET SDK, and the Azure portal use the same managed identity connection string format.
+The managed identity connection string format is the same for the REST API, .NET SDK, and the Azure portal.

 When creating a data source using the [REST API](https://docs.microsoft.com/rest/api/searchservice/create-data-source), the data source must have the following required properties: